MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-support.md

 In the example, you can see three nodes with three CIDRs, each capable of hosting 254 pods.
 The Kubernetes scale documentation recommends that you don't exceed 110 pods per node for performance reasons.
 See [Considerations for large clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/).

-Additional considerations:
+Other considerations:

-- The number of IP addresses for Kubernetes services, outside the VIP pool you've allocated, come from the `10.96.0.0/16` address pool.
+- The number of IP addresses for Kubernetes services, outside the VIP pool you allocated, come from the `10.96.0.0/16` address pool.
 The system consumes one of the 255 available addresses for the Kubernetes API server.
 - The size of the AKS host VM can only be set at installation, when you run **Set-AksHciConfig** for the first time.
 You can't change it later.
 - You can only set the size of target cluster control plane and load balancer VMs at the time of target cluster creation.